-The previous permit required the Permittee to notify the public of activities required by the permit and to encourage input from the public regarding these activities.
-The new permit contains a similar requirement but identifies more specific activities for public input.
+The previous permit required the Permittee to implement a program to notify the public of activities required by the permit, to encourage input from the public regarding these activities, and include measurable goals.
+The new permit contains a similar requirement but identifies more specific activities for public input and clarified expectations for measurable goals.
 The Permittee must allow for public comment and consider comments on annual reports, storm water management plan revisions, adoption of storm water related ordinances, and development of benchmarks for TMDL pollutant reduction.
 Lastly, to satisfy the eReporting Rule, the Permittee need to track and report the delivery mechanism and target participants for each activity.